contacto@vag-global.com

 This conclusion could be given if the DEMPE analysis is carried out in such cases because the hiring company effectively performs, improves, maintains, protects, and exploits the trademark.
 Therefore, the company is the owner and not the shareholder.

-Both methods conclude that the trademark could have been created and registered under the name of the company.
+Both methods conclude that the trademark could have been created and registered under the corporate name.
 Conversely, the shareholder provided the expenses of the trademark as royalties fraudulently to be deducted from the determination of the company’s income.